+Figure 21 – Metrics for StarCraft

 Conclusion

 It is suggested to run expert viewing test with base layer first in the reference picture lists, and including test sequence with more obvious difference between resolutions.

-In addition, it is proposed to remove automatic insertion of inter-layer references in EncLib::xInitRPL, and rather specify them explicitly in the configuration files with extended syntax.
+In addition, it is proposed to remove automatic insertion of inter-layer references in EncLib::xInitRPL, and rather specify them explicitly in the configuration files with an extended syntax.